performwp/perform/readme.txt

 = Does it work with hosting providers like FlyWheel, Kinsta, and hosts with server-level caching? = Yes, it does.

+== Upgrade Notice ==

+Please make sure you make a backup of your database before updating any version to ensure that none of your data is lost.

 == Changelog ==

-= 1.2.0 =
+= 1.2.0: April 30th, 2019 =
-fix: add quick access to assets manager from admin listing #10
+Fix: add quick access to assets manager from admin listing [#10](https://github.com/mehul0810/issues/10)
-feat: add menu cache #11
+Feat: add menu cache [#11](https://github.com/mehul0810/issues/11)
-fix: generalise styling for assets manager with all the themes #12
+Fix: generalise styling for assets manager with all the themes [#12](https://github.com/mehul0810/issues/12)

-= 1.1.1 =
+= 1.1.1: April 25th, 2019 =
-fix: display assets manager link in admin bar #6
+Fix: display assets manager link in admin bar [#6](https://github.com/mehul0810/issues/6)

-= 1.1.0 =
+= 1.1.0: April 25th, 2019 =
-feat: add support for assets manager #1
+Feat: add support for assets manager [#1](https://github.com/mehul0810/issues/1)
-fix: settings page is not visible with multisite setup #5
+Fix: settings page is not visible with multisite setup [#5](https://github.com/mehul0810/issues/5)

-= 1.0.1 =
+= 1.0.1: March 31st, 2019 =
-fix: incorrect linking for reviews in admin footer #2
+Fix: incorrect linking for reviews in admin footer [#2](https://github.com/mehul0810/issues/2)
-fix: woocommerce tab should be visible when woocommerce is active #3
+Fix: woocommerce tab should be visible when woocommerce is active [#3](https://github.com/mehul0810/issues/3)
-fix: disabling woocommerce widgets not working #4
+Fix: disabling woocommerce widgets not working [#4](https://github.com/mehul0810/issues/4)

-= 1.0.0 =
+= 1.0.0: March 23rd, 2019 =
 Initial Release.
 Yippee!

-== Upgrade Notice ==

-Please make sure you make a backup of your database before updating any version to ensure that none of your data is lost.